Home / COVID-19

 When did the vaccine arrive in our community?Friday, March 12.
-Vaccine clinics were held on-reserve from March 13 to April 6.
-If you did not get vaccinated and would like to, call your regional health authority to book an appointment: https://www.fnha.ca/what-we-do/communicable-disease-control/coronavirus/covid-19-vaccine
+Vaccine clinics for the first doses were held on-reserve from March 13 to April 6.
+The second dose is expected to arrive in early June.

 Who should not get the COVID-19 vaccine?Certain people who have other medical conditions; who are pregnant or are breastfeeding; and who have allergies without a known case should speak to their doctor or a Splatsin Community Nurse.
 In almost every situation, it is safer to receive the vaccine than to get COVID-19.

 How is the COVID-19 vaccine given?The vaccine is administered by intramuscular injection (needle) into the arm.